fogbow/fogbow-deploy/documentation/infrastructure-setup.md

 ### Installation host setup

-The installation host is a machine running any Unix-like operating system, on which Git and Ansible can be installed.
+The installation host is a machine running any Unix-like operating system.
 Additionally, it needs to have ssh access to the deployment hosts.

 Log in the installation machine and perform the following steps: